biocorecrg/ExOrthist/README.md

 ENSG00000167863 ENSMUSG00000034566
 ```

 **--prevaln:** path to the output folder of a previous ExOrthist `main.nf` run.
-If this argument is provided, the previously generated protein alignments are integrated in the current run.
+If this argument is provided, the previously generated protein alignments are integrated into the current run.
 Only the alignments between newly introduced proteinID pairs (for previously run species pairs) or extra species pairs will be generated _de novo_ [[see Algorithm, section B](#b-pairwise-alignments-and-feature-extraction)].

 Pre-computed protein alignments for various pairs of species have been generated using ExOrthist v1.0.0 and can be downloaded from the links below.
 Species annotations: hg38: Ensembl v88, mm10: Ensembl v88, danRer11: Ensembl v99, dm6: Ensembl Metazoa: v26.